 Installing a New Toilet:

 - Slide the new closet bolts into the flange and secure with the washers provided (Pro-tip: you can buy extra nuts to hold these closet bolts in place more firmly, this will help when trying to place the bowl and make it less likely that you’ll damage the new wax ring when installing.).
 Mark the location of the bolts on the floor with some masking tape to make it easier to see where they are for placement of the toilet.

 - The wax ring is the most important part of installing your toilet, it makes the seal and any damage to it can mean you have to go out to get another one.
 It avoid this, do a dry-run WITHOUT the wax ring in place.
 After you’ve added the closet bolts put the toilet bowl in place and see if the toilet wobbles.
 If it wobbles it will lead to lots of issues down the road, a rocking toilet can break the wax ring causing leaks and can lead to floor damage.

-- If the toilet is wobbling take your soft Wobble Wedge plastic shims in white or clear and insert them around the edges.
-Tape down the plastic leveling shims, so that they won’t get out of position when you remove the bowl to add the wax ring.
+- If the toilet is wobbling take your soft Wobble Wedge® plastic shims in white or clear and insert them around the edges.
+Soft Wobble Wedge® plastic shims will cushion the porcelain while providing stability, stopping the toilet from wobbling.
+The white or clear color of our toilet shims will blend right in, and no one will notice them.
+Tape down the plastic toilet shims in place, this will prevent the toilet shims from moving out of position when you remove the bowl to add the wax ring.